timdeschryver/blog/_posts/2019-02-25-angular-routing-best-practices-for-enterprise-applications.md

 * Place guards under a folder named `_guards` underneath your feature folder
 * Make sure to create a barrel export `index.ts` for clean importing
-* Make sure that your feature specific guards are *NOT* decorated with `@Injectable({providedIn: 'root'})` otherwise they will not be lazy loaded.
-In order to use the guards, edit the `feature.module.ts` and add the feature-specific guards to the `providers` array of the `FeatureModule`.

 An example feature directory with `_guards` would look as follows: